-Opinion

-I have audited the financial report of Moira Shire Council (the council) which comprises the:

-- balance sheet as at 30 June 2020 - comprehensive income statement for the year then ended - statement of changes in equity for the year then ended - statement of cash flows for the year then ended - statement of capital works for the year then ended - notes to the financial statements, including significant accounting policies - certification of the financial report.
+Opinion I have audited the financial report of Moira Shire Council (the council) which comprises the: • balance sheet as at 30 June 2020 • comprehensive income statement for the year then ended statement of changes in equity for the year then ended statement of cash flows for the year then ended statement of capital works for the year then ended notes to the financial statements, including significant accounting policies certification of the financial report.
 In my opinion the financial report presents fairly, in all material respects, the financial position of the council as at 30 June 2020 and their financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 6 of the Local Government Act 1989 and applicable Australian Accounting Standards.

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+Basis for I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Opinion Australian Auditing Standards.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.
 My independence is established by the Constitution Act 1975.
 My staff and I are independent of the council in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+Councillors's The Councillors of the council are responsible for the preparation and fair presentation of responsibilities the financial report in accordance with Australian Accounting Standards and the Local for the Government Act 1989, and for such internal control as the Councillors determine is financial necessary to enable the preparation and fair presentation of a financial report that is free report from material misstatement, whether due to fraud or error.
+In preparing the financial report, the Councillors are responsible for assessing the council's ability to continue as a going concern, disclosing, as applicable, matters related to going

-Councillors's responsibilities for the financial report
+Auditor's responsibilities for the audit of the financial report